-Discipleship Training School (DTS) is a two-part discipleship course which stands as an introduction to missions with YWAM.
-Students spend three months in the classroom exploring foundational discipleship topics, engaging in intercession and daily worship, and devoting time in our focus tracks to develop their skills and passions.
-The duration of DTS is spent in a community setting, cultivating an environment that values learning from and growing with one another.
-Two months of outreach then provide a glimpse of cross-cultural missions as teams serve alongside of existing ministries.
-Discipleship Training School is an incredible opportunity to focus on pursuing God and His heart for the nations; if you’re ready to embark on an adventure of a lifetime, come and join us!
+Discipleship Training School (DTS) is a two-part discipleship course which serves as an introduction to missions.
+During the first phase of DTS students will spend three months in the classroom.
+Throughout this time they will explore foundational discipleship topics, engage in daily worship and prayer, and spend time developing their skills and passions.
+DTS is built around a community setting.
+Learning from one another and growing together are highly important aspects of any Discipleship Training School.
+The second phase of DTS is spent on outreach in a foreign country.
+Outreach provides a glimpse of cross-cultural missions as teams serve alongside existing ministries.
+Discipleship Training School is an incredible opportunity to focus on pursuing God and His heart for the nations.
+If you’re ready to embark on an adventure of a lifetime, come and join us!

 In lecture phase students spend three months in the classroom exploring foundational discipleship topics, engaging in intercession and daily worship, and devoting time in our focus tracks to develop their skills and passions to be used in a missions context.
 Lecture phase is spent on our campus here in Montana where you will be surrounded by people who are all pursuing after the same thing, to know God and to make Him known.
 Lecture phase is a time set apart for you to focus on your personal relationship with God and you are able to do this with a class full of people who are doing the same thing.
 This is all for the purpose of knowing God, but at the same time transferring the knowledge we've received to make God known in the nations.
 We spend one week in the middle of lecture phase and travel to a city to have a mini-outreach.
 This consists of a time resembling our outreach phase and challenges us to take what we know of God and share this great news with others.
 We've taken mini-outreaches to these cities: Seattle, Portland, Spokane, Missoula, Bozeman, Bellingham, Salem (Location varies school to school).
 Lecture phase is unlike anytime you will have in your entire life.
 A time fully set apart to spend time with God and learn more about who He is and who you are in Him.